CANTUS-Project/api/source/resource_types.rst

 CantusID
 ^^^^^^^^

-.. http:get:: /(browse_cantusid)/(string:id)/
+.. http:get:: /(view.cantusid)/(string:id)/

-    A "CantusID" record is a chant in general, that exists in many different Source records.
-These will be available at the path indicated in the ``"browse_cantusid"`` member.
+    A "Cantus ID" resource is an abstraction across multiple actual chants.
+These are available at the URLs indicated by ``["view"]["cantusid"]`` and ``["browse"]["cantusid"]``.

+    Note that the "incipit" and "full_text" fields are not necessarily the same across all chants with the same Cantus ID and therefore may not be correct for a particular chant.

     :>json string id: the Cantus ID of this resourse :>json string genre: ``"name"`` field of the corresponding "Genre" resource